 Is it time for a career change?

-Everyone has been there at some point, especially on a Monday morning after a week or two holidaying in the sun.
-You are sick if being stuck in rut and dread each day at work, could a career change be the answer for you?
+Everyone has been there at some point, especially on the first day back of the New Year morning or even after a week or two holidaying in the sun.
+You are sick if being stuck in rut and dread each day at work, could a career change be the answer for you this New Year?

 The grass looks greener and the sky bluer.
 But is it?
 These ten crucial questions, answered honestly, will help you to think it through, evaluate your position and view the prospect with a steady gaze.